How to make Disney Cruise Line Less Overwhelming

 What a Disney Cruise Actually Feels Like Onboard

-There were mornings where I went back to the room, opened the balcony door, listened to the ocean breeze, and did absolutely nothing, and it was incredibly relaxing.
-That flexibility is one of my favorite parts of cruising.
+There were mornings where I went back to the room, opened the balcony door, listened to the ocean breeze, and just sat there doing absolutely nothing.
+Watching the water go by, hearing the ship move through the ocean, and having nowhere you actually need to be is incredibly relaxing.
+That quiet time ended up being one of my favorite parts of the cruise.

 How to Choose the Best Disney Cruise Line Ship for Your Family